23 Korean Dramas to Jumpstart Your Korean Learning in 2023

 As this drama takes place mostly in a college environment, you can see how younger people address both their peers and older adults.
 Pay attention to how students speak to other students based on age and seniority.

-Watch it on: Viki
+Watch on: Viki

 This popular 2007 Korean drama was one of the first dramas to really spread the Korean wave of drama.
 “Coffee Prince” is the unlikely love story between Go Eun-chan, a tomboy from a poor family, and Choi Han-gyul, a womanizer with a chaebol pedigree.